nuthanc/faang/Arrays/2/README.md

 ### Step 3: Figure out a solution without code

-* Here in this question the **Greates** instead of just giving the indices as soon as we found it in the previous question
+* Here in this question the **Greatest** instead of just giving the indices as soon as we found it in the previous question
 * Let's take our 1st test case: [7, 1, 2, 3, 9]
 * Area = l * w, where l = min(a,b) and w = (bi-ai)
 * maxArea = 0